Showing posts with label Classical Grammar. Show all posts

 ex quo since

-extemplo immediately, instantly, straightway, forthwith, without delay
+extemplo immediately, at once, instantly, straightway, forthwith, without delay

 ex transverso sideways, from the side